Who is Joy Reid, MSNBC Journalist? Wiki-Bio, Career, Husband.

 American Television host Joy Reid.

 Reid stayed with her mother and the family moved to Colorado.
-Reid spent most of her early life with her mother in Denver, until her mother passed away due to breast cancer when Reid was 17-years of age.
+Reid spent most of her early life with her mother in Denver until her mother passed away due to breast cancer, Reid was 17 years old.
 Reid relocated to stay with her aunt in Flatbush, New York.
 After graduating high school, Reid enrolled at Harvard University and graduated in 1991 with a degree in film.

 After her graduation, Reid worked at a business consulting firm.
 Her first taste of journalism came in 1997 when Reid left New York, to take up a position at the WSVN Channel 7 morning show.
 She stayed with the show until 2003 and left journalism to oppose the war in Iraq and President George W. Bush.
 After a few months, Reid made her comeback as a talk radio host and worked in the presidential campaign of Barack Obama.